 - A draft Stormwater Strategy was developed to address environmental and social outcomes while giving effect to Te Mana o Te Wai. - Works in Matua were completed to open constrained overland flowpaths, which are the paths water takes if it cannot go through the main system.
-These projects aim to make the depth and speed of stormwater flows safer for our communities. - A minor works programme was continued to address frequent/nuisance flooding around our - We progressed development of a long-term flood mitigation strategy for Mount North (Adams Avenue to Salisbury Avenue).
+These projects aim to make the depth and speed of stormwater flows safer for our communities. - A minor works programme was continued to address frequent/nuisance flooding around our city. - We progressed development of a long-term flood mitigation strategy for Mount North (Adams Avenue to Salisbury Avenue).
 This area is vulnerable to the effects of climate change (stormwater surges, rising sea level and groundwater). - We have continued to work with tangata whenua to develop cultural interpretation panels for the Wairakei Waterway, which will be in place soon.
 These panels describe the cultural values and connection of tangata whenua to the area.
 A motif has also been developed for the corridor and is depicted on all signage and seating.

-SIGNIFICANT CAPITAL PROJECTS 2020/2021 Actual \$000's 2020/2021 Budget \$000's 2020/2021 Variance \$000's Key Variance Explanations for 2021 Key Variance Explanations for 2020 Papamoa/Wairakei stream stormwater capital projects 1,278 4,845 (3,568) Budget brought forward from future years due to an accelerated delivery programme, resulting in overall reduction in programme costs.
-Stormwater recovery programme bulk fund 2,439 3,250 (811) Delays in geotech investigations as a result of the COVID-19 lockdown resulting in budget underspent and carried forward to future years.
-Pyes Pa West growth projects 2,686 1,798 887 Delays in developer related progress resulting in changed priorities and under delivery on budgets.
-Stormwater other level of service projects 721 1,776 (1,055) Underspend relating to the Stormwater reactive reserve is due to the number of applications received, consistent with the fund policy parameters.
-Tauriko Business Estate growth projects 95 1,125 (1,031) Stormwater land sales -1,052 -48 (1,004)
+2020/2021 Actual \$000's 2020/2021 Budget \$000's 2020/2021 Variance \$000's Key Variance Explanations for 2021 Papamoa/Wairakei stream stormwater capital projects 1,278 4,845 (3,568) Project put on hold, post community feedback- a re-engagement process is being worked through with the community stakeholders.
+Stormwater recovery programme bulk fund 2,439 3,250 (811) Further investigations & community engagement required at Awaiti Place and Herald Way meant the project budget had to be carriedforward into 2022.
+Pyes Pa West growth projects 2,686 1,798 887 Budget brought forward from future years to fund the current year overspend.
+Stormwater other level of service projects 721 1,776 (1,055) Dry seasons have meant that the application for reactive reserve is less than anticipated.
+Tauriko Business Estate growth projects 95 1,125 (1,031) Land purchase delayed due to changing programme priorities.
+Stormwater land sales -1,052 -48 (1,004) Land sale opportunity realised ahead oh schedule.